-Furthermore, it has a layer thickness range from 100 microns up to 400 microns and a nozzle diameter of 0.44 mm, ensuring a high-quality miniature with perfect detailing.
+Furthermore, it has a printing layer thickness range from 100 microns up to 400 microns and a nozzle diameter of 0.44 mm, ensuring a high-quality miniature with perfect detailing during print.

 What’s more, I found this 3D printer to be one of the fastest options on the list.
 It heats up quite quickly and immediately starts the printing process, which is also incredibly quick, but not too quick where it won’t give enough time for the filament to cool down; it’s just perfect.

 Also, it has a build of 8.6 x 8.6 x 9.8 inches, making it the second-largest volume on this list.
 Even though the printer itself isn’t too bulky, I wouldn’t describe it as a portable unit.
 Still, it’s compact enough to fit in a small-sized office.

 For connectivity, you can 3D print your model using a USB cable or an SD card.
 Besides, the Ender 3 accepts STL, OBJ, and G-Code file formats.

 - Reasonable price point for 3d miniatures

 The Creality Ender 3 is yet another excellent printer for miniatures with its impressive printing speed.
 Also, it accepts multiple filament types and file formats, so you’d have full creative freedom over your printed models.